-The Group also carried out an impairment review of its exploration and evaluation assets including review of the terms of its special permit for Lubel # 3 deposit, estimates of coal resources, estimated expenditure on further exploration, evaluation and development and future coal prices.
+The Group also performed assessment of indicators which potentially could indicate that the recoverable amount of the Group's exploration and evaluation assets might have declined below its carrying value.
+The management assessed the impact of such indicators as: availability of preemptive right to buy special permit for subsoil use for Lubel #3 deposit, estimates of coal resources, estimated expenditure on further exploration, evaluation and development and future coal prices.